-I’ve been a travel and scuba copywriter for 30 years now.
+I’ve been a travel writer, scuba copywriter, and scuba storyteller for about 30 years now.

-My experience as a PADI-certified Open Water diver includes more than 170 scuba articles published in newspapers, magazines, newsletters, and websites with links shown below.
+My experience as a PADI-certified Open Water diver includes more than 225 scuba articles published in newspapers, magazines, newsletters, and websites with links to most of them shown below.

 I’ve also been the Editor-in-Chief of the upscale travel, food, wine and shopping blog at Vagablond.com, creating about 1,500 articles.

-And I’m currently the monthly newsletter editor (with over 70 posted) and webmaster for a passion project: Marin Scuba Club…
+I’ve been the monthly newsletter editor (with over 80 posted) and webmaster since 2017 for Marin Scuba Club.

 Miscellaneous Scuba Writing Stories